A Framework for Fluid Motion Estimation using a Constraint-Based Refinement Approach: Experiments and Results

 The following comparison demonstrates the effect of illumination changes on the optical flow computation.

 As seen from Figure (\ref{f16}) there is a large deviation near the vortex region when illumination correction is not taken into account.
 The deviation is minimized to a great extent as can be seen from the second image.
-The reason for our results (even with illumination correction) not being close to the illumination corrected CEC is because of the direct dependency of the process on the image data.
+The reason for our results (even with illumination correction) not being very close to the illumination-corrected CEC-based flow is because of the direct dependency of the process on the image data.